Are Horror Movies Good Entertainment? If You Love Fear Factor

 Use Coping Tools and Self-Soothing Techniques

-Things like fidget toys, noise-canceling headphones, chewing gum, a weighted blanket or lap pad can help ground you and reduce anxiety as you watch.
+Things like fidget toys, noise-canceling headphones, chewing gum, a weighted blanket, or a lap pad can help ground you and reduce anxiety as you watch.

 Pause the film and engage in a calming activity like listening to music, coloring in an adult coloring book, playing a game on your phone, or taking some deep breaths.
 Do whatever helps stabilize your emotions before deciding if you want to cautiously resume the film.